klef-dev/spotifiness/readme.md

-# Spotify
+# Spotifiness

 ## Getting Started

 ### Using Yarn
--   First of all clone the repo `git clone https://github.com/klefcodes/spotify.git`
+-   First of all clone the repo `git clone https://github.com/klefcodes/spotifiness.git`

--   Then you have to `cd spotify`
+-   Then you have to `cd spotifiness`

 -   Run `cp .env.example .env` and make any changes necessary in that file